ZebMcKayhan/WireguardManager/README.md

 Note: if you already have rules explicit for this IP setup in policy rules, there is a risk that this rule might be temporarily removed when issuing @home. this command should only be issued against IPs which does not have any explicit rules (Thanks to SNB Forum member @chongnt for finding this).

-Note: dnat rules is not deleted properly @home so using this feature might cause your dns to be different from what you intended.

 ## Manage/Setup IPSETs for policy based routing
 wgm creates the ability to manage your IPSETs. it does not however, by any means, help you in the creation of IPSETs. depending on what you want to do, there are other tools for that. if you for example wish that NETFLIX and similar streaming sites should bypass VPN since these sites block connection from VPN then "x3mrouting" is just what you need. altough x3mrouting is not really compatible with routing wireguard it does a good job of creating/managing the IPSETs for you.

 ofcource there is nothing stopping you from plainly create these yourself, for any purpose. an IPSET is just a list with IPAdresses which you can add or delete adresses as you wish. you can read about it here:
 [ipset man page](https://linux.die.net/man/8/ipset)

-one purpose, used by x3mrouting is to have these IPSETs autopopulated with IPAdresses by dnsmasq as certain terms, like netflix is found in the adress, then the ip adress looked up is then added to the IPSET list.
+one methode, used by x3mrouting is to have these IPSETs autopopulated with IPAdresses by dnsmasq as certain terms, like netflix is found in the adress, then the ip adress looked up is then added to the IPSET list.
 This way you dont suffer from changing ipadresses and you dont need to lookup ipadresses, it is all handled by dnsmasq. this ofcource requires you to actually use dnsmasq (see section about Diversion).

 wgm offers some assistance in managing these IPSETs.